-MutationTaster prediction diseasecausing Taster p-val 0.9999 convertedrankscore 0.5243
+MutationTaster prediction Taster p-val convertedrankscore

+diseasecausing 0.9999 0.5243

 MutationAssessor prediction score rankscore

 medium 2.7999 0.8189

 FATHMM prediction score convertedrankscore

 tolerated -0.97 0.7568

-FATHMM-MKL codingprediction codingscore codingrankscore
+FATHMM-MKL codingprediction damaging codingscore 0.948 codingrankscore 0.6214

-damaging 0.948 0.6214

 MetaSVM prediction score rankscore

 damaging 0.0379 0.8302

 MetalR prediction score rankscore

 damaging 0.5262 0.8238

 Provean prediction score convertedrankscore

 damaging -5.28 0.8421

-LRT prediction score convertedrankscore
+LRT prediction deleterious score 0.00005199 convertedrankscore 0.5373

-deleterious 0.00005199 0.5373

 GM12878 fitConsconfidencevalue fitConsscore fitConsrankscore

 0 0.6979 0.6852

 SIFT prediction score convertedrankscore

 damaging 0.001 0.7842

-phyloP20way mammalian mammalianrankscore
+phyloP20way mammalian 0.078 mammalianrankscore 0.1864

-0.078 0.1864

-phyloP100way vertebrate vertebraterankscore
+phyloP100way vertebrate 4.241 vertebraterankscore 0.5826

-4.241 0.5826

-phastCons20way mammalian mammalianrankscore
+phastCons20way mammalian 0.694 mammalianrankscore 0.3079

-0.694 0.3079

-phastCons100way vertebrate vertebraterankscore
+phastCons100way vertebrate 1 vertebraterankscore 0.7151

-1 0.7151

-SiPhy29way logOddsrankscore pi

-0.3862 0.1566, 0, 0.8434
+SiPhy29way logOddsrankscore 0.3862 pi 0.1566, 0, 0.8434

-Polyphen2 HDivPred HVarPred
+Polyphen2 HDivPred possiblydamaging HDivProb 0.76 HVarPred possiblydamaging HVarProb 0.685

-possiblydamaging possiblydamaging

-HDivProb HVarProb

-0.76 0.685

-during the infantile term, may present in a condition that contains complex movement disorders such as resistant seizures, growth retardation, progressive microcephaly, hypotonia, spasticity and ataxia and dystonia (5).
+TABLE 1.
+In silico analysis data of NM 006516.2: c.734A>C (p.K245T) (p.Lys245Thr) mutation complex movement disorders such as resistant seizures, growth retardation, progressive microcephaly, hypotonia, spasticity and ataxia and dystonia (5).
 The diagnosis is stated by 4-6 hour fasting glucose CSF/blood glucose ratio <0.4 and by the demonstration of a pathogenic variant in the SLC2A1 gene (6).
 In our case, parental analysis showed that the father also has this pathogenic variant; however, he is asymptomatic.
 As this is an autosomal dominant disorder, it may be related to reduced penetrance or variable expressivity.
 Striano et al. reported a family with reduced penetrance (7).
 In 8 affected members of an Italian family with idiopathic generalised epilepsy, 12 manifest mainly as childhood-onset absence seizures.
 Striano et al. (2012) also identified a heterozygous pathogenic variant in the SLC2A1 gene (R232C).
 The pathogenic variant was also found in 4 healthy adult family members, yielding a reduced penetrance of 67%.

-In vitro functional studies showed that the mutant protein was expressed at the cell surface but had mildly decreased glucose uptake (70%) compared to wild type.
-Weber et al. and Arsov et al. also reported incomplete penetrance (8.3).
+expressed at the cell surface but had mildly decreased glucose uptake (70%) compared to wild type.
+Weber et al. and Arsov et al. also reported incomplete penetrance (3,8).
 Seizures worsened with phenobarbital partially inhibiting GLUT 1, diazepam, methylxanthine and caffeine (9).
-Although having seizures that are resistant to multiple treatments. this supports the presence of hypotonia in the phenotype.
+Although having seizures that are resistant to multiple treatments, this supports the presence of hypotonia in the phenotype.
 In terms of laboratory findings, such as CSF glucose/blood glucose ratio being over >0.4, it has been dissociated from the GLUT 1 deficiency syndrome.
 Therefore, the GLUT 1 deficiency diagnosis was made after reporting the absence of an improvement of the clinical condition and would be consistent with a genetic disease.
-Because our case is a neonate and is constantly receiving total parenteral nutrition infusion, and CSF tests were not taken during fasting, we thought that CSF glucose/blood glucose values are normally detected.
-After diagnosing GLUT 1 deficiency, a ketogenic diet was started, and phenobarbital treatment was discontinued.
-Monitoring absence of seizures was evaluated as a response to the treatment.
-GLUTDS 1 has always come up with the expected disease course and laboratory findings.
-As for the literature, CSF glucose is >47 mg/dL and it is stated that the GLUTDS 1 diagnosis should not be ruled out in the cases where the mild phenotype is seen (10).
-Therefore, we would like to emphasise the importance of studying pathogenic variants which were not identified in the earlier GLUTDS 1 in the neonates who have resistant seizures and are considered to have GLUTDS 1 in terms of the course of the disease and the importance of giving the genetic counselling to the family.
-No financial support was provided.
+Because our case is a neonate and is constantly receiving total parenteral nutrition infusion, and CSF tests were not taken during fasting, we thought that